 Integrative Therapeutics Physicians Elemental Diet contains a balanced blend of macronutrients fortified with essential micronutrients and electrolytes.
 It was designed to provide comprehensive support as the sole source of nutritional intake for limited time periods.
 All the ingredients are in their simplest form for easy digestion and the product was designed to taste good which is an added bonus.
 This hypoallergenic formula contains no intact proteins, polypeptides, corn, gluten, soy, or dairy.
 It comes in a sugar-free version called the Physicians Elemental Diet Dextrose Free.

 UPDATES (11/10/2020): The pea protein was removed and replaced with a rice protein for easier digestibility.
-The can sugar was removed and replaced with all natural Xylitol as a healthier sweetener option.
-500mg of lysine per serving was added which is clinically shown to promote healthy stress response.
+The can sugar was removed and replaced with all-natural Xylitol as a healthier sweetener option.
+500mg of lysine per serving was added which is clinically shown to promote a healthy stress response.